Roboto: History

-Early development
+Early development (2011)

 Sample text of Roboto in 2013 in various font weights and sizes, prior to the redesign for Android 5.
 Unlike now, the leg of the R has a curl, the same as in Helvetica.

 The new typeface, Roboto, was designed entirely in-house by Christian Robertson who previously had released an expanded Ubuntu Titling font through his personal type foundry Betatype.
-The font was officially made available for free download on January 12, 2012, on the newly launched Android Design website.
+The font was officially made available for free download on 12 January 2012, on the newly launched Android Design website.

 Compared to the humanist sans-serif Droid Sans, Roboto belongs to the neo-grotesque genre of sans-serif typefaces.
 It includes Thin, Light, Regular, Medium, Bold and Black weights with matching oblique styles rather than true italics.
 It also includes condensed styles in Light, Regular and Bold, also with matching oblique designs.

-2014: "Material Design" redesign
+"Material Design" redesign (2014)

-In 2014, Matias Duarte announced at Google I/O that Roboto was significantly redesigned for Android 5.0 "Lollipop".
-Punctuation marks and the tittles in the lowercase "i" and "j" were changed from square to rounded, the leg part of the uppercase "R" were changed to curved to straight, the bottom surface of the top part of the number "1" points downwards instead of horizontal, the tail part of the numbers "6" and "9" have been slightly shortened (in resemblance to "Trebuchet MS"), the stem part of the number "7" becomes curved to straight, and the entire typeface was made “slightly wider and rounder” with many changes in details.
+On 25 June 2014, Matias Duarte announced at Google I/O that Roboto was significantly redesigned for Android 5.0 "Lollipop".
+Punctuation marks and the tittles in the lowercase "i" and "j" were changed from square to rounded, the leg part of the uppercase "R" were changed from curved to straight, the bottom surface of the top part of the number "1" points downwards instead of horizontal, the tail part of the numbers "6" and "9" have been slightly shortened (in resemblance to "Trebuchet MS"), the stem part of the number "7" becomes curved to straight, and the entire typeface was made "slightly wider and rounder" with many changes in details.
 The newly-redesigned version of Roboto is also offered in a wider range of font weights, adding Thin (100), Medium (500), and Black (900) alongside Light (300), Regular (400), and Bold (700).

 Language support

-Roboto supports Latin, Greek (partial) and Cyrillic scripts.
+Roboto supports Latin, Greek and Cyrillic scripts.